 REQUIRED: What is the main advantage of this technique?

-:
+Mauricio Muñoz-Arias: With the protocol and the system we precisely know how the visual space of flies eyes is organized.
+The system’s advantages is the reproducibility and speed of the mapping.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.